 What is Right to information?

-Right to Information is the Queensland Government's approach and commitment to provide access to information, unless it is contrary to the public interest to provide that information.
-Right to Information aims to:
+The Queensland Government has made a commitment to provide access to information held by the Government, unless on balance it is contrary to the public interest to provide that information.

 We are committed to providing open access to information about our services, activities and business operations.

-How to lodge an application for access to information under the Right to Information and Information Privacy, and amend information under the Information Privacy.
+How to lodge an application for access to documents under the RTI Act or IP Act.

-View a list of Right to Information applications in the department's disclosure log.
-Documents released in response to formal applications under the Right to Information will be progressively published via our disclosure log.
+View a list of applications made to the Department under the RTI Act in the department's disclosure log.
+Documents released in response to formal applications under the RTI Act are generally published to our disclosure log.

-Details information that is routinely available from the department free of charge.
+Details information routinely available from the department free of charge.
 In most cases, this information is available online and can be accessed directly from the publication scheme.

 Provide feedback about the Right to Information and Information Privacy content on our website.